nbonamy/stanley/README.md

 ### Decorator

-A all-in-one budget to manage layout and styling of other widgets.
+A all-in-one widget to manage layout and styling of other widgets.
 Based on the properties set, `Decorator` will encapsulate the child wigdet with whatever is needed to support:
 - Sizing
 - Margins
 - Paddings